Human resource management, Innovation and quality management/CAF in public sector

 Programme

-Tour the table: participants introduce themselves (in preparation for networking opportunities later on)
+Tour of the table: participants introduce themselves (in preparation for networking opportunities later on).

 A basic understanding of KM in the twenty-first century